sararamaswamy/HW5-1/final_project_app_qs.md

 There will be a route called movie_links that will show links to movies that are coming out; a user could click on these to see a preview of the movie in another view that calls on a dynamic route.

 * **How many different views will a user be able to see, NOT counting errors?**
 There will be six views.
-The first will allow a user to see a list of movies in the database, along wi th movie characteristics of each movie, like year, genre, and director.
+The first will allow a user to see a list of movies in the database, along with movie characteristics of each movie, like year, genre, and director.
 The second will how a list of directors in the database, along with the number of movies they have directed that are in the database.
 The third will show the actors in the database.
 The fourth will be a route called movie_links that will show links to movies that are coming out; a user could click on these to see a preview of the movie in another view that calls on a dynamic route.

 * **Basically, what will a user see on each page / at each route?
 Will it change depending on something else -- e.g. they see a form if they haven't submitted anything, but they see a list of things if they have?**